YueYu-yy404/FinTech545_Spring2024/Week02/Readme.md

-cd to the correct file Week02
-run the code without other operations
+please download the code file with the corresponding data file cd to the directory where code files and data files are run the code without other operations